Tao Lab Showcases Research at the 2026 U.S. HUPO Conference

 Yi-Kai Liu and William LeFever each presented poster presentations showcasing ongoing advances from the Tao Lab.
 Their contributions sparked engaging scientific conversations and valuable feedback from the proteomics community.

-Beyond formal presentations, the conference offered outstanding opportunities for scientific exchange, collaboration development, and exposure to emerging technologies in mass spectrometry and quantitative proteomics.
-Our team benefited from the dynamic and collaborative atmosphere that defines U.S. HUPO.
+Overall, the conference offered outstanding opportunities for collaboration development, exposure to emerging technologies in mass spectrometry, and engagement with the broader proteomics community.
+Our team benefited greatly from the dynamic and collaborative atmosphere that defines U.S. HUPO.

 We are proud of our lab members’ contributions and look forward to continuing to share our research at future HUPO meetings.